 The Reality: HIV is only transmitted through infected blood, semen (pre-cum and cum), vaginal fluids, and breast milk.
 The most common ways for HIV to be transmitted are through unprotected sexual contact and/or sharing drug equipment with a person living with HIV.
 HIV can also be passed from mother to baby during pregnancy, birth, or breastfeeding.

 The Reality: With proper health care and HIV drugs, women living with HIV can have healthy pregnancies.
 There are many things you can do to prevent spreading HIV to your partner and your baby.
 Advances in HIV treatment have greatly lowered the chances that a mother will pass HIV on to her baby.
-If the mother takes HIV drugs as prescribed and is virally suppressed, the chances of spreading HIV to the baby can be less than one in 100, according to the US Centers for Disease Control and Prevention.
-For more information, see The Well Project's articles, Pregnancy and HIV and Getting Pregnant and HIV .
+If the mother takes HIV drugs as prescribed and is virally suppressed, the chances of spreading HIV to the baby can be less than one in 100, according to the CDC.
+For more information, see our fact sheets on Pregnancy and HIV and Getting Pregnant and HIV .

 The Myth: "It is OK to have unprotected sex if both partners have HIV."

 The Reality: Unprotected sex between two people living with HIV can lead one or both of them to be infected with a different strain or type of HIV.
 This is often called reinfection or superinfection.
 This can happen even when the partner you are with now is the person who originally infected you with HIV.
 HIV changes differently in each person's body over time.
 So the strain your partner had originally may not be the strain he or she has now.
 Different strains of HIV can be drug-resistant , which makes it hard for your treatment to work and for you to stay healthy.
 Practicing safer sex protects you from reinfection and infection with other STIs.

 The Myth: "Clinical trials are unsafe.
 If I enroll in a study, I will not be allowed to leave it if I do not like it."